An eating disorder is a mental health condition where you use the control of food to cope with feelings and other situations.

 - your weight being very high or very low for someone of your age and height

-- not getting your period for women and girls
+- not getting your period or other delayed signs of puberty

-You can read more about the specific symptoms of:
+You can read more about the symptoms of:

 Warning signs to look out for include: